MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-role-entra-id.md

 As a first step, you need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Microsoft Entra ID tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra ID tenant.
+1. If your account is present in more than one Microsoft Entra ID tenant, select your profile in the corner of the Azure portal, and then select **Switch directory** to change your session to the desired Microsoft Entra ID tenant.

 ### Register the web app (java-servlet-webapp-roles)